 December found National issuing not one, but two Ravens records: a re-release of "For You" (Ricky), backed with "Searching For Love" (Maithe) in place of "Mahzel," and "Fool That I Am" (Maithe and Ricky), backed with one of my favorites, "Be I Bumble Bee Or Not" (Leonard and Ricky).
 Neither made the charts, but both were solid jukebox hits.

-In February, National released another of my favorites: the beautiful Ricks-led ballad "There's No You", backed with "Together" (Ricky and Maithe).
+In February, while they were at the RKO Boston, National released another of my favorites: the beautiful Ricks-led ballad "There's No You", backed with "Together" (Ricky and Maithe).
 "Together" had been written in 1928 by Bud De Sylva, Lew Brown, and Ray Henderson.
-Later that month, they appeared at the Powelton Cafe in West Philadelphia.
-Then it was on to Chicago's Regal Theater, along with Eddie Vinson and the George Hudson Orchestra.
+Later that month, they appeared at the Bengasi Club in Washington, D.C., followed by the Powelton Cafe in West Philadelphia.
+Then, they were off on a series of one-nighters, starting with Chicago's Regal Theater, along with Eddie Vinson and the George Hudson Orchestra.